Arc flash: Switching

 One of the most common causes of arc-flash injuries happens when switching on electrical circuits and, especially, tripped circuit-breakers.
 A tripped circuit-breaker often indicates a fault has occurred somewhere down the line from the panel.
 The fault must usually be isolated before switching the power on, or an arc flash can easily be generated.
 Small arcs usually form in switches when the contacts first touch, and can provide a place for an arc flash to develop.
 If the voltage is high enough, and the wires leading to the fault are large enough to allow a substantial amount of current, an arc flash can form within the panel when the breaker is turned on.
-Generally, either an electric motor with shorted windings or a shorted power-transformer are the culprits, being capable of drawing the energy needed to sustain a dangerous arc-flash.
+Generally, either an electric motor with shorted windings or a shorted power-transformer is the culprit, being capable of drawing the energy needed to sustain a dangerous arc-flash.
 Motors over two horsepower usually have magnetic starters, to both isolate the operator from the high-energy contacts and to allow disengagement of the contactor if the breaker trips.

 Circuit breakers are often the primary defense against current runaway, especially if there are no secondary fuses, so if an arc flash develops in a breaker there may be nothing to stop a flash from going out of control.
 Once an arc flash begins in a breaker, it can quickly migrate from a single circuit to the busbars of the panel itself, allowing very high energies to flow.
 Precautions must usually be used when switching circuit breakers, such as standing off to the side while switching to keep the body out of the way, wearing protective clothing, or turning off equipment, circuits and panels downline prior to switching.
 Very large switchgear is often able to handle very high energies and, thus, many places require the use of full protective equipment before switching one on.

 In addition to the heat, light and concussive forces, an arc flash also produces a cloud of plasma and ionized particles.
 When inhaled, this ionized gas can cause severe burns to the airways and lungs.
 The charged plasma may also be attracted to metallic objects worn by people in the vicinity, such as earrings, belt buckles, keys, body jewelry, or the frames of glasses, causing severe localized burns.
 When switching circuits, a technician should take care to remove any metals from their body, hold their breath, and close their eyes.
 An arc flash is more likely to form in a switch that is closed slowly, by allowing time for an arc to form between the contacts, so it is usually more desirable to "throw" switches with a fast motion, quickly and firmly making good contact.
-High-current switches often have a system of springs and levers to assist with this.
+High-current switches often have a system of springs and levers or even pneumatic assists to assist with this.